 That's what we mean by the forms and they are associated with different categorizations of strains.

-Remember observable disease in a pig or in any animal is the result of the agent, in the case the ASF strain, and the host, in the case the pig, and every individual host will have varying levels of susceptibility so in one herd you may see peracute, acute and subacute disease all at the same time.
+Remember, observable disease in a pig or in any animal is the result of the agent, in the case the ASF strain, and the host, in the case the pig, and every individual host will have varying levels of susceptibility so in one herd you may see peracute, acute and subacute disease all at the same time.

-Dr. Peter Fernandez says you have to have good surveillance, you have to have a way to demonstrate it and you have to be able to convince your counterparts that what you're doing is protecting them from the disease.
+Dr. Fernandez says you have to have good surveillance, you have to have a way to demonstrate it and you have to be able to convince your counterparts that what you're doing is protecting them from the disease.

 He stresses biosecurity is important, not just for ASF but for any number of diseases that affect swine.